 Out of respect for Wayland's family, Debian needs to unilaterally acknowledge something went wrong at Christmas 2018 and furthermore, distance itself from the preaching of Molly de Blanc and other amateur-hour enforcers.

-Personally, I became involved in the Linux movement in the early nineties and became involved in Debian in 1997.
-Yet it wasn't until 2012 that I applied to be on the Debian keyring.
-There is no single reason for that delay: on the one hand, the bureaucracy appeared somewhat intimidating and on the other hand, it simply wasn't necessary for my work.
+One of the victims, an experienced developer, became involved in the Linux movement in the early nineties.
+Yet it wasn't until 2012 that he applied to be on the Debian keyring.
+There is no single reason for that delay: on the one hand, the bureaucracy appeared somewhat intimidating and on the other hand, it simply wasn't necessary for his work.
 It isn't even necessary today.
-I only applied to be on the Debian keyring in the hope that I could contribute to the community.
-I didn't join to get one of Lamb's Debian Developer Certificates for myself, I only wanted to give back and share.
+He only applied to be on the Debian keyring in the hope that he could contribute to the community.
+He didn't join to get one of Lamb's Debian Developer Certificates for himself, he only wanted to give back and share.

 At the time Wayland passed away, she was at the lowest tier of the Debian hierarchy, a Debian Contributor.
-When I resigned from my role in the GSoC team citing extraordinary personaly circumstances, Chris Lamb, Enrico Zini and other ruthless individuals suddenly decided to amuse themselves by "demoting" me to this same lowly tier.
-It was a deliberate and malicious attempt to humiliate me, but it also served to humiliate other people, like Wayland, at the same tier.
-None of them knew the pain my family was going through at that time.
+When this other volunteer resigned from his role in the GSoC team citing extraordinary personaly circumstances, Chris Lamb, Enrico Zini and other ruthless individuals suddenly decided to amuse themselves by "demoting" him to this same lowly tier.
+It was a deliberate and malicious attempt to humiliate him, but it also served to humiliate other people, like Wayland, at the same tier.
+None of them knew the pain these families were going through at that time.
 Their callous behaviour only made it worse.

 When any organization goes through restructuring, it impacts everybody.

 As noted in the blog about enforcers, all the witnesses to shaming suffer just as much, if not more, than the victims.
 How would Lucy Wayland feel seeing other experienced volunteers being subjected to cruel demotions at Christmas?

 To say this was a little bit grim is an understatement.